HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 <a name="csv"></a>
 ### How does RDMP deal with Csv/text files?
 RDMP supports files delimited by any character (tab separated, pipe separated, comma separated etc).
-Since [invalid formatting is a common problem with ETL of CSV files RDMP has several fault tolernace features](./CSVHandling.md).
+Since [invalid formatting is a common problem with ETL of CSV files RDMP has several fault tolerance features](./CSVHandling.md).

 <a name="typetranslation"></a>
 ### How does RDMP handle / translate untyped, C# and Database Types?